-- Safeguarding is everyone's responsibility: all staff, governors and volunteers must fulfil their full part in keeping children safe.
+- Safeguarding is Everyone's Responsibility: all staff, governors and volunteers must fulfil their full role in keeping children safe.
 We have a whole school approach to safeguarding.
-This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development and operate in the best interests of the child. - A child-centered approach: a clear understanding of the needs and views of children.
+This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development and operate in the best interests of the child. - A Child-Centered Approach: a clear understanding of the needs and views of children.
 We recognise the importance of enabling children to talk openly about anything that worries them and to feel confident that they will be listened to or access well publicised systems for reporting or disclosing abuse or harm.